jkeeseng/ml-project/README.md

 ## Contact

-For questions or suggestions, please reach out to [jkeeseng](https://github.com/jkeeseng) on GitHub.
+For questions or suggestions, please reach out to [jkeeseng](https://github.com/jkeeseng) on GitHub.There will be other projects updated on my repository.
+Please stay tuned !!